 US Securities Regulatory Framework

 The objective of the US securities regulation is to protect investors, maintain fair, orderly, and efficient markets, and facilitate capital formation.
-To ensure that these objectives are met, the US regulation and supervision of securities market are organised across three different levels: federal, state and the level of Self Regulatory Organisations (SRO).
+To ensure that these objectives are met, the US regulation and supervision of securities market are organized across three different levels: federal, state and the level of Self Regulatory Organisations (SRO).

 A federal regulator is the Securities and Exchange Commission (SEC), mandated with the task of protecting investors and maintaining the integrity of securities markets.
-It also reviews all rules proposed by so-called self-regulatory organisations to determine if they comply with the Securities Exchange Act of 1934.
+It also reviews all rules proposed by so-called self-regulatory organizations to determine if they comply with the Securities Exchange Act of 1934.